diegoroyo/mitransient/docs/index.rst

 * **Python-only** library for doing transient rendering in both CPU and GPU.
 * **Several integrators already implemented:** *transient pathtracing*  (also adapted for NLOS scenes) and *transient volumetric pathtracing*.
 * **Cross-platform:** Mitsuba 3 has been tested on Linux (x86_64), macOS (aarch64, x86_64), and Windows (x86_64).
-* **Temporal domain** filtering.

-The following video showcases the potential application of ``mitransient`` to simulate light at a trillion frames per second, imitating a femto-photography experiment.
+The following video showcases ``mitransient`` simulating light at a trillion frames per second, `imitating a femto-photography experiment <https://youtu.be/EtsXgODHMWk?t=106>`_.

 ..  youtube:: wZfS19i6qkA
       :align: center